Getting Out-of-state Remote Workers on Payroll

-If you're running your own payroll, you've probably established checks and balances to help make sure your business stays in compliance and you're paying your employees correctly.
+If you're running your own payroll, you've probably established checks and balances to help make sure your business stays in compliance and you're paying your employee taxes correctly.

 State income taxes

-These taxes will vary from state to state, so the withholding rates you establish for their paychecks will vary in turn.
-You'll need to make sure that you are using the right tables for every state you have employees, and you'll need to stay on top of these tables every time they change, which can get very complicated.
+State income taxes vary from state to state, so the withholding rates you establish for employee paychecks will vary, depending on where your remote employees reside.
+You'll need to make sure that you are using the right tables for every state where you have employees, and you'll need to stay on top of these tables every time they change.

 In addition, each state has its own taxing authority.
-You will need to register with every state where you have employees, going through the necessary steps and fees to get an ID number so you can withhold and remit taxes.
+This means you need to register with every state where you have employees, going through the necessary steps and fees to get an ID number so you can withhold and remit taxes.

-Finally, you will need to follow each state's unique rules for making deposits — the timing of these deposits, the electronic system where these deposits are made, and any supporting filing and forms.
-It is a great deal of overhead above and beyond cutting paychecks for the correct amount.
+You will also need to follow each state's unique rules for making deposits — the timing of these deposits, the electronic system where these deposits are made, and any supporting filing and forms.

 State unemployment taxes